LESSER KNOWN CAUSES OF BLADDER LEAKAGE... UNVEILED!

 Typical signs of urinary incontinence includes:

-- Experiencing leaks during activities like exercising, sneezing, or coughing
+○ Experiencing leaks during activities like exercising, sneezing or coughing

-- Frequent and increased urination
+○ Frequent and increased urination

-- Sudden and uncontrollable urges to urinate
+○ Sudden and uncontrollable urges to wee

-- "Dribbling" of wee between visits to the bathroom
+○ "Dribbling" of wee between visits to the bathroom

-- Difficulty in urinating
+○ Difficulty in urinating Bed wetting

-- Bed wetting
+○ Bed wetting

 If you are experiencing some of these symptoms, seeing a health professional is recommended.
 They can examine your lifestyle and overall health to determine the underlying cause of your incontinence.